 Quoting “national security” as a way to avoid a scandal is not a unique Russian phenomenon.
 Noble (Noble, 1992) points out that the Reagan’s administration used the national security clause as an excuse to stop the trial of Oliver North, who was alleged of selling weapons to Iran illegally.
 Noble even argues that “control of classified information is a tool that can potentially be used to circumvent the entire Independent Counsel process, as it puts the Executive Branch in a position of judging whether or not one of its own is prosecuted”.

-The cost of making accusations is smaller when the accuser has easy access to discrediting information.
+Scandal Costs: Relationship between the Government and the Intelligence Services The cost of making accusations is smaller when the accuser has easy access to discrediting information.
 In each country, the intelligent services preside over a large reservoir of potentially compromising material.
 If the government has close ties with the Intelligences Services, then it is harder and costlier for non-government accusers to gain access to discrediting information (Goodman, 2009).

 The strategic importance of information gathered and collected by the Secret Services is evident in all countries.
 The Clearstream scandal in France is a case in point.
 The former French intelligence chief, General Philippe Rondot, was instrumental in instigating a scandal meant to discredit Nicolas Sarkozy during the 2004 presidential elections in France.
 Rondot confessed to have assisted the former prime-minister Villepin in compiling a list of the names of illegal offshore bank account holders.
 The list included the name of Nicolas Sarkozy, who was Villepin’s chief rival in the election.